 Repatriation is not just about lost artifacts held in museums.
-It's also about acknowledging the historical events that led to the loss of this Indigenous property.
+It's also about acknowledging the historical events that led to the loss of this Indigenous property that is now scattered across the globe in public and private institutions.

-Colonial attitudes and historical injustices such as the Residential School System and the ban on potlatches played a big role.
-They helped create a climate where Indigenous Peoples and their cultural practices were not respected.
+According to Ms Herbert of the First People's Cultural Council, repatriation is "about building relationships, having those conversations and sharing a point of view that is different from a Western anthropological point of view."
+Colonial attitudes and historical injustices such as the Residential School System and the ban on potlatches helped create a climate where Indigenous Peoples and their cultural practices were not respected.
 Indigenous ways of knowing and being were dismissed and denied.
-That allowed non-Indigenous people and institutions to collect and remove cultural heritage without permission.
-It allowed them to take artifacts and remains without worrying about Indigenous governance and property ownership.
+That allowed non-Indigenous people and institutions to collect and remove cultural heritage without permission or regard for Indigenous governance and systems of property ownership.